DownHomeDigital AV receivers Best 4K Compatible Receivers

 Marantz SR8015 – premium

-Marantz SR8015 is an 11.2 channel model capable of delivering 140 W/8 Ohm or 175 W/6 Ohm.
+Marantz SR8015 is an 11.2-channel model expandable up to 13 channels capable of delivering 140 W/8 Ohm or 175 W/6 Ohm.
 The flagship of the SR series by Marantz.
-It is intended to conduct a large number of speakers perfectly and accurately.
+It is intended to conduct a large number of speakers perfectly and accurately and, by its parameters, is like a twin similar to the leader of my selection, Denon AVR-X6700H.
+But the cost of SR8015 is a thousand dollars higher.
+And that’s because the receiver is made with premium materials and the highest quality components.
+It is truly the king among all brands, but you pay for what you don’t see.

-And the first thing I want to focus on is the construction of the receiver.
 The Marantz SR-8015 uses the high-performance components of the brand to deliver high performance in both a home cinema mode and a Hi-Fi mode.
-Like many high-quality receivers of japanese brands that I have already tested, SR8015 is equipped with power modules with HDAM technology.
+Like many high-quality receivers of Japanese brands that I have already tested, SR8015 is equipped with power modules with HDAM technology.
 These components allow higher electrical voltages.
 They contribute to the musicality of this amplifier through better sound stage coherence.

 AKM AK4458 DAC, operating at 32-bit levels on each channel, is entrusted with the digital-to-analog conversion in the Marantz SR8015.
 In addition, with a high signal-to-noise ratio and very low distortion, this high-end chip adds to clean and understandable sound reproduction.
 It’s also worth noting that this amplifier employs hybrid FAD technology to eliminate jitter.

 The SR8015 has excellent sound effects.
-This receiver has a superb attention to sound details.
+This receiver has superb attention to sound details.
 I also appreciate the frequency balance.
-This is true for both stereo and multichannel sound.
 When viewing a movie with multichannel sound, you can sense the natural depth of the sound scene and the accurate location of the items in it, which is not as obvious with the Denon AVR-X6700H’s sound.
+Needless to say, watching World War Z made me excited, I practically felt like I was in a movie theater.
+And despite Audyssey MultEQ XT32, LFC, and Compressed Audio Enhancer MDAX2’s advanced calibration and tuning systems, even an experienced user will need time to install and configure the system.

-The strong and functional Marantz SR-8015 is the excellent choice to enjoy a home theater experience with a UHD 4K/8K TV or the current generation of gaming consoles for the greatest premium gadget experience.
+Powerful and functional, the Marantz SR-8015 is a great choice for home theater with a UHD 4K/8K TV or current generation gaming consoles for the ultimate premium gadget experience.
+It will provide you with everything you need today, but the Denon AVR-X6700H can do that, too.
+Do you have an extra thousand dollars?

 Pros